open-telemetry/opentelemetry-specification/specification/trace/api.md

 ### TraceFlags

-`TraceFlags` contain details about the trace.
-Unlike TraceState values, TraceFlags are present in all traces.
+`TraceFlags` contain some additional propagated information about the span.
+Unlike TraceState values, TraceFlags are present in all spans.
 The current version of the specification only supports a single flag called [sampled](https://www.w3.org/TR/trace-context/#sampled-flag).

 ### TraceState

-`TraceState` carries vendor-specific trace identification data, represented as a list of key-value pairs.
+`TraceState` carries vendor-specific propagated data, represented as a list of key-value pairs.
 TraceState allows multiple tracing systems to participate in the same trace.
 It is fully described in the [W3C Trace Context specification](https://www.w3.org/TR/trace-context/#tracestate-header).